ndierckx/NOVOPlasty/README.md

 <code>perl NOVOPlasty.pl -c config.txt</code>

-The input reads have to be uncompressed Illumina reads (fastq/fasta files).
+The input reads have to be uncompressed Illumina reads (fastq/fasta files) or gz zipped files.
 Either two separate files(forward and reverse) or a merged fastq/fasta file.
 Multiple libraries as input is not yet supported.